mzk10k/tcpdf-yii2/README.md

-Workaround Repo for Drivesoftz/yii2-tcpdf
+Workaround Repo for mzk10k/yii2-tcpdf
 ============================================================

-This repository is only as a workaround for the now (one can only asssume) abandoned yii2-tcpdf package from Drivesoftz.
+This repository is only as a workaround for the now (one can only asssume) abandoned yii2-tcpdf package from mzk10k.
 I did write this code, I am not claiming to have written this code, this code is provided as is with no garauntee it will work in your project.
 I happen to have an existing copy of the code and am unable to continue dev on a current project without this package.

-Any questions about code can be addressed to: Eakkabin Jaikeawma (CoachMaxz) - eakkabin_it@outlook.co.th - https://drivesoft.co.th/

 Original readme.md below: